 Fund managers may have strategies in place to limit the impact

-before you invest and only choose investments that are compatible
+only choose investments that are compatible with your

 Diversification is an essential part of managing investment

 risk.
-Ideally you want to be diversified both within and across
+Ideally you want to diversify both within and across asset

 Geographic diversification can lower overall investment risk.